specklesystems/speckle-docs/user/blender.md

 Once the connector has been installed, you will find it in the Add-ons tab of your Preferences menu, under the "Scene" category.
 Activate it by checking the tick box next to the Add-on name.

 ![activating the Blender Connector](./img-blender/enable-addon.png)

+### Manual Installation

+If setup from the manager didn’t work for you or you want to install the Blender connector on an unsupported Blender version (e.g. 3.3.):

+1. Go to `%appdata%/Blender Foundation/Blender/version-number (2.9, 3.1)/scripts/addons`.
+2. Copy `bpy_speckle` and `modules` folders from here.
+3. Go back to `%appdata%/Blender Foundation/Blender`.
+4. Select the folder with the version name you want to install Speckle to.
+5. Go to `scripts/addons`.
+Create them if they don’t exist.
+6. Paste copied `bpy_speckle` and `modules` folder here.

+After you’re done with these steps you should be able to see Speckle under Add-ons.
+Enable it from there.
+If you face any issues during the initial run, restarting Blender will fix it.

 ## User Interface